openeduhub/metalookup/docs/features.md

 # Features

+A feature is a kind of metadata extracted from the desired url.
+This can be header information regarding security, whether the url contains advertisment, PG18 content or complies to GDPR.
+Many features are opinionated and require feedback from production for hardening.
+Some features "react" hysterically, e.g., flag the website as insecure because one cookie has `secure=False`.
+Other features are insensitive to certain cases, e.g., whether a website confirms to GDPR is difficult to decide.

+Thus, take all output with a grain of salt.

 ## Understanding decision and probability

 The service returns the values

-- decision
+- `decision`
-- probability
+- `probability`

-for each evaluated metadata.
+for each evaluated feature.

-Decision is either:
+`decision` is either:

-- True:
+- `True`:
   the metadata is true or present, e.g.:
     - advertisement: if true, ads have been found
     - GDPR: if true, the website is confirming to GDPR
-- False:
+- `False`:
     - either the metadata has not been found in the website (e.g., ads) or the website is not conforming to the requirements (e.g., is not iframe embeddable)

-The probability scales from 0 to 1.
+The `probability` scales from `0` to `1`.

-0 indicates that nothing is certain, i.e., whether the decision is True or False is irrelevant.
+- `0` indicates that nothing is certain, i.e., whether the decision is True or False is irrelevant.
-1 indicates certainty, i.e., either False or True are certain.
+- `1` indicates certainty, i.e., either False or True are certain.

-Both decision and probability are determined specifically for each metadata based on developer-chosen thresholds and methods.
+Both `decision` and `probability` are determined specifically for each feature based on developer-chosen thresholds and methods.
 Therefore, all results are opinionated and heavily biased.
-With more data, these methods should be refactored.
+With more production data, these features may be improved.

-True and False are not strict opposites, i.e., just because something is false does not mean it is not true.
+`True` and `False` are not strict opposites, i.e., just because something is false does not mean it is not true.
 E.g., it may indicate that the algorithm does not find suitable results or only partial agreement is found (as in the case of GDPR).
 In line with that, a 30% probability of True does not mean it is 70% False.